Michael Schumacher

+Early life and career

 Michael Schumacher was born in the West German town of Hürth, North Rhine-Westphalia, on 3 January 1969, to working-class parents Rolf—a bricklayer who later ran the local kart track—and Elisabeth Schumacher, who operated the track's canteen.

+Karting

 When Schumacher was four, his father modified his pedal kart by adding a small motorcycle engine.
-After Michael crashed it into a lamp post in Kerpen, his parents took him to the karting track at Kerpen-Horrem, where he became the youngest member of the karting club.
-His father built him a kart from discarded parts and, at the age of six, Schumacher won his first club championship.
-To support his son's racing, Rolf took on a second job renting and repairing karts, while his wife worked at the track's canteen.
-Nevertheless, when Michael needed a new engine costing 800 DM, his parents were unable to afford it; he was able to continue racing with support from local businessmen.
+After he crashed it into a lamp post in Kerpen, his parents took him to the karting track at Kerpen-Horrem, where he became the youngest member of the karting club.
+His father built him a kart from discarded parts; at the age of six, Schumacher won his first club championship.
+To support his racing, Schumacher's father took on a second job renting and repairing karts, while his mother worked at the track's canteen.
+When Schumacher needed a new engine costing 800 DM, his parents were unable to afford it; he was able to continue racing with support from local businessmen.

 Regulations in Germany require a driver to be at least 14 years old to obtain a kart license.
-To get around this, Schumacher obtained a license in Luxembourg at the age of 12.
+To circumvent this, Schumacher obtained a license in Luxembourg at the age of 12.
 In 1983, he obtained his German license, a year after he won the German Junior Kart Championship.
-Schumacher joined Eurokart dealer Adolf Neubert in 1985 and by 1987, he was the German and European kart champion, then he quit school and began working as a mechanic.
-In 1988, he made his first step into single-seat car racing by participating in the German Formula Ford and Formula König series, winning the latter.
+Schumacher joined Eurokart dealer Adolf Neubert in 1985, and by 1987 was the German and European kart champion, then he quit school and began working as a mechanic.
+Upon clinching his second World Drivers' Championship, Schumacher returned to top-level karting in 1996, winning both the Monaco Kart Cup in Formula A and the Masters of Paris-Bercy.